mrdon/terminal-space/README.md

 2. Single and multi-player modes (with standalone server)
 3. TradeWars 2002 concepts like sectors, planets, ports, and ships

-It currently implements the TradeWars basics of a universe, sectors, and ports, but will soon be taken in new directions.
+It currently implements the TradeWars basics of a universe, sectors, and ports, but will next be taken in new directions.

 ### Roadmap